 Popcorn, root beer, strawberry, and pizza — those are just some of the familiar smells we remember from scratch and sniff stickers as kids.
-But there is an interesting technology behind scratch and sniff stickers that made it all possible, and it’s even been used to entice adults into buying products based on their smell.
+But there is an interesting technology behind scratch and sniff stickers that make it all possible, and it has even been used to entice adults into buying products based on their smell.

 Now to get the wonderful smell of all those oils.
 A simple process takes place when a sticker is scratched.
 When friction from scratching the sticker happens, the micro-capsules are broke open, and the smell is released.
 The reason a scratch and sniff sticker can still let off a smell years from when it was first scratched is because the capsules are at the micron level, smaller than a human hair.
 A few of those capsules continue to hold their scent for years and years since some of them are still stuck to the paper.

 What was your favorite scent or memory from scratch and sniff stickers?
-In my opinion, nothing was better than seeing a pizza sticker stuck to a piece of paper as a reward for a job well done.
+Nothing seemed to be better than seeing a pizza sticker stuck to a piece of paper as a reward for a job well done.